jaumealonso/jaumealonso.github.io/_pages/teaching.md

 ---
 permalink: /teaching/
-title: "" # "Teaching"
+title: "Teaching"
 ---

+Since 2015 I have been responsible for the exercise sessions of several courses for BSc and MSc students of Mathematics and Physics.

 ## Technische Universität Berlin

-Under the supervision of [Prof. Dr. Yuri Suris](http://page.math.tu-berlin.de/~suris/).

 #### Summer Semester 2021: